Ornate Pixels: Electronics

 When the voltage at the reference pin reaches about 2.5V, a low-impedance path will be formed between the cathode and anode of the TL431, as soon as the TL431 turns on, the gate voltage of the Q1 MOSFET decreases (negative), cutting off the battery charge, and the negative supply to the cathode of LED 1 will indicate Cutoff.

 Note: The TL431 datasheet has all its specifications.
 It is a widely used component.
-You can get a TL431 regulator from a working but unused mobile charger if you cannot get one.
+If you cannot get one, you can get a TL431 regulator from a working but unused mobile charger.

 No comments: